EC-Council Certified DevSecOps Engineer (ECDE) Training Course

 Certified Penetration Testing Professional - CPENT

-35 HoursThe Certified Penetration Testing Professional (CPENT) certification is a globally-recognized validation of an individual's knowledge and skills in the field of penetration testing or ethical hacking.
-CPENT-certified professionals demonstrate their ability to identify, assess and manage security vulnerabilities within a network infrastructure.
-The certification entails mastery of penetration testing methodologies, understanding of legal and regulatory concerns, and technical knowledge of attack vectors and countermeasures.
-Industries often require CPENT-certified professionals to safeguard their systems against malicious intruders.
-Thus, the CPENT certification serves as an assurance of a candidate's expert skill in securing networks and systems, crucial in a continually evolving cybersecurity landscape.
+35 HoursThe Certified Penetration Testing Professional (CPENT) certification is a globally recognized validation of an individual's knowledge and skills in the field of penetration testing or ethical hacking.
+CPENT-certified professionals demonstrate their ability to identify, assess, and manage security vulnerabilities within network infrastructure.
+The certification requires mastery of penetration testing methodologies, a solid understanding of legal and regulatory concerns, and technical knowledge of attack vectors and countermeasures.
+Industries often seek CPENT-certified professionals to protect their systems from malicious intruders.
+Thus, the CPENT certification serves as a reliable assurance of a candidate's expert capability in securing networks and systems, which is essential in a constantly evolving cybersecurity landscape.

 EC-COUNCIL CERTIFIED INCIDENT HANDLER (ECIH)

-21 HoursIt is a comprehensive specialist level program, that imparts knowledge and skills on how organisations can effectively handle post breach consequences by reducing the impact of the incident, both financially and reputationally.
-The learning objectives are emphasised through practical learning with 40% of this course covering hands-on experience of the latest incident handling and response tools, techniques, methodologies, frameworks, etc.
+21 HoursIt is a comprehensive specialist-level program that imparts knowledge and skills on how organizations can effectively manage post-breach consequences by reducing the impact of the incident, both financially and reputationally.
+Learning objectives are emphasized through practical learning, with 40% of this course covering hands-on experience of the latest incident handling and response tools, techniques, methodologies, frameworks, etc.

 Ethical Hacking and Countermeasures